RA2111037010030/slack-channel-users-/README.md

 # language
 The code works with python 3
 # Note
-The following scopes must be authorized \n -channels:read
+The following scopes must be authorized
+-channels:read
 -groups:read
 -im:read